07 Feb 2021

 EFS @ Kino ARMATA, Pristina

-Two programmes of Experimental Film Society films will be screening at Kino ARMATA in Pristina, Kosovo on 22nd and 23rd of April 2020.
+Two programmes of Experimental Film Society films will be screening at Kino ARMATA in Pristina, Kosovo on 18th and 19th of February 2021.
 ARMATA is a public space in Prishtina, Kosovo, that promotes alternative culture and social dialogue.
-More info HERE and HERE

 Luminous Void: Docudrama is a documentary like no other.
 Starting with the bizarre practices and fantasies of a group of filmmakers working under the label Experimental Film Society, it spins off into a manifesto of light and sound.
 This dazzling journey through a view of cinema as cosmic ritual and erotic delirium is also an idiosyncratic celebration of the medium itself.
 Rouzbeh Rashidi’s ornate visual style unleashes a parade of visionary scenes that redefine movie magic as a fevered hallucination.